vegaprotocol/specs/protocol/0000-on-chain-treasury.md

 ### Allocation maximums

-There is also a network parameter that controls transfers from the treasury:
+There are two network parameters that control transfers from the treasury:

 - `max_transfer_fraction` specifies the maximum fraction of the on chain treasury balances that can be allocated (transferred out) in any one allocation.
 Validation: must be strictly positive.
 Must be less than or equal to 1.
 Default 1.
-This applies to each treasury account.
+This single parameter applies to each per-asset treasury account.
-This limits the transfers that are specified via `amount` as well as those specified as `fraction_of_balance`, see below.
+- `max_transfer_amount` specifies the maximum absolute amount that can be allocated (transferred out) from the network treasury in any one allocation.
+Validation: must be strictly positive.
+Must be less than or equal to 1.
+Default 1.
+This single parameter applies to each per-asset treasury account.

 ### Direct allocation by governance